AIM Rule 26 Information

 Description of Business

-Norish plc is a leading warehousing company dedicated to serving the food manufacturing, distribution and retailing sectors.
+Norish plc is a leading provider of temperature controlled warehousing and related services to the food manufacturing, distribution, retail and food service sectors.
 Norish was founded in 1975 and became a public company in 1986.
 Its shares are listed on the Alternative Investment Market of the London Stock Exchange.

 Norish mainly operates strategically located temperature controlled storage centres, each of which provides storage, freezing, picking, order assembly services to food companies engaged in processing, wholesaling and retailing.